Tricia Deed is a freelance writer. Her liking for model trains has become a lifetime hobby.

 - Include the room space in your plans to allow for maneuverability in and around the train platform.
 Will the platform be an island, against the walls, or on shelving?

-- Taking time to plan and design your platform, train tracks, and scenery will also let you know if you need to refine your construction and electrical skills and more.
+- Taking time to plan and design your platform, train tracks, and scenery will also let you know if you need to refine your construction, electrical skills, and other talents.

 My Train Display

 We have a 027 Lionel Train set.
-Our platform supports a 6’ x 9’ platform to allow a circular track to have the train tour through a village, pass a waterfall, a fishing pond, a skating rink, and around a large snow covered mountain range in the center.
+Our platform supports a 6’ x 9’ platform to allow a circular track to have the train tour through a village, past a waterfall, a fishing pond, a skating rink, and around a large snow-covered mountain range located in the center of the platform.

 When I have sewn a new dress there is seemingly someone who always compliments with “Oh, I see you made a new dress”.
 This comment makes me feel as though there is something wrong with the garment.
 I have learned that if you mix the new garment with commercial accents; the comment changes to “Oh, where did you buy your dress?”
 I apply this same technique to my model display.

 The village buildings are a mix of commercial ceramic and cross-stitched buildings.
-On the left side of the photo there are four buildings which are brightly lit.
+On the left side of the photo, there are four buildings that are brightly lit.
 The structures which shine the brightest are the cross-stitched units.
 We are currently looking for smaller lights to shine only from the windows; not the entire house.

 The snow over the mountain top is created with a sheet of commercial snow cover.
 There is a maze of wires running across the platform.
-These wires are hidden between the platform and the 1”x 6’ Styrofoam sheets.
+These wires are hidden between the platform and 1”x 6’ Styrofoam sheets.
 These sheets hide the wires and help minimize the additional cost of commercial snow.
-Onlookers never notice these sheets as they appear as snow covered ground.
+Onlookers never notice these sheets as they appear as snow-covered ground.

 The cost is the number one reason for researching and planning before attempting construction.
 Building a layout need not be expensive.
 Start simple and learn the basics before advancing too soon.

 - The correct type of wood for the project.